 Updates Related To COVID-19

 Our staff and leadership miss being together as a church and seeing every single one of you.
 From small groups, worship services, events, and more—we are feeling what we already knew to be true, we were built for in-person connection.
 While technology has been a blessing, it definitely is a stop gap to what God created us to be.
-The amazing surprise has been how God has used this time to continue to grow the church.
+We are excited, yet cautious, as we regather with all the PPE steps in place.
+The amazing surprise during this chapter has been how God has used this time to continue to grow the church.
 More people are worshiping together than we’ve ever seen, small groups are thriving, giving (which was already healthy) has been stronger than we’ve seen in years, and all this during a global pandemic.
-The building slowed down during this time, but they’ve picked back up and it will be finished before you know it.
+The building slowed down during this time, but they’ve picked back up and it will be finished in August 2020 if all goes well.
 We’ve seen baptisms, healing, and growth all due to God’s amazing grace.

 With all of the good news, it has still been difficult to manage.
 Schools closed, jobs furloughed, and in this time of change it has raised the level of anxiety and depression for many.
 I’m reminded daily of Psalm 94:19, “When anxiety was great within me, your consolation brought joy to my soul.”

 God’s movement supersedes any other feeling we may have.
 It doesn’t discount our feelings.
 God affirms us as people and simply says, “I have a better way.”
-It is with His calming love and grace that we move into our plan to reopen in accordance with Federal and State Guidelines.
+It is with His calming love and grace that we move to help people meet Jesus.
+Our goal as a church is to communicate to our city and those searching for God, "Forefront Church is a place where you are welcome, safe, and able to bring all your skepticism and doubt."

 We thank you for your time and patience as we move forward.
+None of this has been easy, but we're trusting God at each step of the journey.
 Our prayers have been with all of you as you’ve navigated uncharted waters.
 Your love for your neighbors and our city has been awe inspiring.
 It has confirmed what we’ve always believed, “The church isn’t a building or a bunch of stuff.
 It’s people helping people to find and follow Jesus.”
 While we never asked for a global pandemic or shut down, we will continue to trust God and move forward with grace and love.

 Lead Pastor, Forefront Church